ruthrootz/azure-certifications-study-notes/az-204/scott-duffy-course.md

         - based on nodes, edges/relations
 - you can make the CosmosDB account geo-redundant (which means you'll be paying double for storage)
 - if you pick geo-redundant storage you can enable the paired region to make writes to the account (doubles the cost of the account again)
+- two copies of DB backups are stored for you for free
+    - you can then choose between locally- or geo-redundant storage
+-

 ### SQL database